zhqjiang/whiteboard-interview-js/readme.md

 ## 1. [custom iterator](./01_custom_iterator.js)

-Requiremetns: write a class that implements iterator, which returns 1 to given counts.
+Requiremetns: write a class that implements iterator, which returns from 1 to given counts.
 Ensure the iterator of an instance can be used multiple times.
 Don't use `for`, `while`, `foreach`, `yield`.

 About: `Iterator`, `Symbol`, `Class`